How To Tighten Brakes On Bike

 How to Tightening Your Brake Pad

 Before tightening your brakes, ensure to check the brake pads first.
 The brake pads are the pads that clamp down on the front tire of your bike when you pull the brake lever.
-If the brake pads are worn down below the wear line, you need to replace them.
+If the brake pads are worn below the wear line, you must replace them.

 In the meanwhile, follow the steps to tighten your brake pad.

-1. Squeeze the brake lever to locate where the pads hit the rim: Normally, the brake pads should contact the rims at the same time.
-They should meet the center of the rim leaving the same space above and below the pads.
-When the contact is too high or low, it could affect the tire or spoke of your bike.
+1. Squeeze the brake lever to locate where the pads hit the rim: The brake pads should contact the rims simultaneously.
+They should meet the rim’s center, leaving the same space above and below the pads.
+When the contact is too high or low, it could affect the tire or speak of your bike.

-2. Loosen the bolt: Using an allen wrench, turn the bolt counter clockwise to remove it.
-Be careful not to lose it all the way down, else the bolt will come out of the brake holder.
+2. Loosen the bolt: Using an Allen wrench, turn the bolt counterclockwise to remove it.
+Please don’t lose it, or the bolt will come from the brake holder.

 If the pads are too low on the rim, move them up until they are centered.
 If they are too low on the rim, move them down until they are centered.

-4. Re-tighten the brake pad bolts: Using the allen wrench, turn the bolts again clockwise until they are fully tightened.
+4. Re-tighten the brake pad bolts: Using the Allen wrench, turn the bolts again clockwise until fully tightening.
 As you turn, check to ensure the brake pads are centered.
 Adjust till it hits the right position.

 The brake lever should be about 3.8 cm (1 ½ ) away from the grip of the handlebar.

-2. Loosen The Barrel Adjuster: You will find the barriar adjuster in the intersection between the lever and brake cable.
+2. Loosen The Barrel Adjuster: The Barbar adjuster is in the intersection between the lever and brake cable.
 Slowly turn the barrier adjuster clockwise to loosen it.
 This automatically tightens the brake cable.

-Loosening the barrier adjuster is a quick go if you want to tighten your brake.
-But, if it doesn’t work, here is another way to go about it.
+Loosening the barrier adjuster is quick if you want to tighten your brake.
+But, if it doesn’t work, here is another way.

 Check the state of the brake cable by pressing the lever.
-Take note of how close it gets to the handlebar.
+Please take note of how close it gets to the handlebar.

 3. Adjust The Caliper Part of the Brakes